Airypy/Hospital-Finder/README.md

 #STEP 2)running django server at port 8000

 -go in the RYD directory and open third terminal and run the following command "python manage.py runserver"

+##Import note
+If there is an error saying that there is no model you might have to train the model again by using command "rasa train"